Poincar\'e Wasserstein Autoencoder: Model

 \subsection{Hyperbolic reparametrization trick}

 The reparametrization trick is a common method to make the sampling operation differentiable by using a differentiable function $g(\epsilon,\theta)$ to obtain a reparametrization gradient for backpropagation through the stochastic layer of the network.
 For the location-scale family of distributions, the reparametrization function $g(\epsilon,\theta)$ can be written as $\bv{z} = \bvg{\mu} + \bvg{\sigma}\odot\epsilon$ in the Euclidean space where $\bvg{\epsilon} \sim \mathcal{N}(\bv{0},\bv{I})$.
-We adapt the reparametrization trick to the hyperbolic space by using the framework of gyrovector operators.
+We adapt the reparametrization trick for the Gaussian distribution in the hyperbolic space by using the framework of gyrovector operators.
+We obtain the posterior samples for the parametrized mean $\bvg{\mu}_H(\bv{x})$ and dispersion $\bvg{\sigma}(\bv{x})$ using the following relation:

-\paragraph{Gyrovector spaces} In order to perform arithmetic operations on the Poincar\'e ball model, we rely on the concept of gyrovector spaces, which is a generalization of Euclidean vector spaces to models of hyperbolic space based on M\"obius transformations.
-First proposed by \cite{ungar2008gyrovector}, they have been recently used to describe typical neural network operations in the hyperbolic space \cite{ganea2018hyperbolic}.
-In order to perform the location-scale reparametrization in hyperbolic space, we need the gyrovector addition and Hadamard product defined as a diagonal matrix-gyrovector multiplication.